 INTRAVITREAL INJECTIONS ~ FREQUENTLY ASKED QUESTIONS

 Intravitreal injections are used to treat many retinal diseases.
-In 2014, there were over 4 million injections administered in the US alone (about 30 million worldwide).

 The medications are injected directly into the eye.
 The eye can safely be injected at the point where the white part of the eye meets the colored part of the eye(the pars plana).
 Injections in front of the white part of the eye could damage the lens in the eye.
 Injections too far behind the white part of the eye could injure the retina.